andreaceto/schedulebot/README.md

-# **ScheduleBOT+: An Intelligent Appointment Scheduling Chatbot**
+# **ScheduleBOT: An Intelligent Appointment Scheduling Chatbot**

-ScheduleBOT+ is a sophisticated, task-oriented chatbot designed for managing appointments.
+ScheduleBOT is a sophisticated, task-oriented chatbot designed for managing appointments.
 It leverages a modern, modular architecture to understand user requests, manage conversation context, and interact with a real calendar backend that enforces configurable business rules.

 The project showcases a complete end-to-end development process, from custom dataset creation and advanced model training to building a fully functional and interactive application.